Sacred Heart Apostolic School: Academics

 The academic program follows a classical liberal arts model which emphasizes classical (Latin and Greek) and modern foreign languages, British and American literature, mathematics and the natural sciences, history, theology, cultural studies, and the fine arts (vocal music, theater arts, and communication).
 The Latin and Greek courses, in particular, encourage all students to be able to read Virgil's Aeneid in the original Latin and translate the Gospel of John from the original Greek by their senior year.
 The mathematics program begins with pre-algebra and extends to Trigonometry and Calculus with an emphasis on theory rather than application.
 Students are required to take Spanish as a modern foreign language.
 Each student is also required to participate in the school’s band and choir programs.

+The school is accredited by Cognia.

 Spirituality

 Religious practices such as the Holy Mass, the Rosary, and the Benediction of the Blessed Sacrament are provided regularly for the students.
 Students are introduced to Catholic spirituality, which takes different elements from various Christian spiritual authors.

 The school also functions as a retreat center for boys and it hosts a month-long summer program for those who are interested in enrolling for the academic year.
+This summer program is promoted by Father Robert DeCesare, and Father Paul Silva.